-If your loved one experiences a mental health crisis, know that Johnston Health offers hope.
+If your loved one experiences a mental health crisis, know that UNC Health Johnston offers hope.
 During inpatient care at our Smithfield hospital, adults get support, tools, and resources to improve their quality of life.

 Goals of Inpatient Treatment

-When your loved one is admitted to Johnston Health due to a mental illness, trust us to help them:
+When your loved one is admitted to UNC Health Johnston due to a mental illness, trust us to help them:

 - Stabilize their mental health